danielallhoff/Remote-Stations-Registration/README.md

 # Remote-Stations-Registration

 This project makes possible the remote registration of stations (callable services) with the use of a .NET interface and the UDDI technology.
-Moreover, security functions are implemented as: login hashing and communication encryption (client - station).
+Moreover, security functionality is implemented as: login with hashing and communication encryption (client - station).
 Furthermore, it is possible to subscribe to stations for receiving notifications when specified changes happen.

 ## Main Client Interface